 We all have the tendency to blame ourselves for the things that go wrong in our life, especially when we’re stressed.

 I used to do that to myself.
 I don’t do it as often because I catch myself.
 But If I do find myself doing it at times, I lead myself to talk through it, accepting things as it is, praying on it, and move forward.
 Then, I start to ponder and observe the blessings around me that remind me that life is not THAT bad after all.

 Understand that blaming yourself when you’re stressed out is something you shouldn’t do.
 It could certainly lead to negative emotions coming left and right.

-3. Sleeping Late – I sometimes found myself sleeping later when I think about the matters that stress or bothers me.
+I sometimes found myself sleeping later when I think about the matters that stress or bother me.
 Then, I end up sleeping late, waking up the next morning bothered, cranky and going about my day just being in a bad mood.
-This, of course, can add more stress into my life!
+This, of course, can add more stress to my life!

 Do you find yourself doing this too?
 If you do, understand that it’s not a good thing.
 Sleep deprivation is the real deal.
 You have to understand that late-night thoughts can drive you to ponder on bad thoughts and a bad mood.